 Dealing With Rejection and Abuse

 Unfortunately, some people are in homophobic families that will never change.
 In fact, some of these family members physically or emotionally abuse their gay relatives.
-Many parents even kick out their teenage son or daughter for simply coming out.
+Many parents even kick out their teenage son or daughter for simply coming out, or you may feel like legally moving out as soon as possible.
 In addition to following general advice for dealing with difficult family members, take these steps:

 - Seek counseling to deal with the pain associated with not receiving unconditional love from your family.